boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Improves group-association auto-settings when creating via the Create New Doc link in a group

 = 1.2.1 =
 * Fixes bug with overzealous Create New Doc button
 * Fixes some PHP warnings